scottaohara/accessibility_interview_questions/README.md

 - When should you use `aria-live="assertive"` instead of `aria-live="polite"`?
 - If given the opportunity to use icon fonts or <abbr title="Scalable Vector Graphics">SVGs</abbr>, which one would you use and why?
 - Name some issues with using pseudo content.
-- What’s the first rule of <abbr="Accessible Rich Internet Applications">ARIA</abbr>?
+- What’s the first rule of <abbr title="Accessible Rich Internet Applications">ARIA</abbr>?
 - What is the <abbr title="World Wide Web Consortium">W3C</abbr>?
 - What is a skip link and why is it important?
 - How do you make <abbr>SVG</abbr> accessible?